Catharius/DU-MINIMALIST-HUD/README.md

 ## Features
 * Add a fuel tank monitor in the top left corner of the hud
 * Add a warp monitor if a warp drive is installed
+* Add a weapon stats and hit chances if a weapon is installed on the seat
 * Add a ship layout based on the real position of your elements on your dynamic core
   * You can switch views by using option 2 key (ALT+2 by default)
   * Available views are TOP, FRONT and SIDE